How To get thereHow To get there Free Things To DoFree Things To Do

 Located under the famous Universidad de Chile, in the metro station of the same name you will find the visual history of Chile from the birth of America to the dark days of dictator General Pinochet.

-The walls of the high ceilinged station are covered with giant murals in two sections (1,200 square meters).
+The walls of the high-ceilinged station are covered with giant murals in two sections (1,200 square metres).

 In Chile they even recycle buildings!